0019-KDU/cloud-native-ci-cd-blueprint/README.md

 # AI Incident & Status Assistant

-A **production-grade cloud-native application** for DevOps teams to manage incidents with AI-powered analysis, featuring a complete **GitOps CI/CD pipeline** with multi-stage deployments.
+A **production-grade cloud-native application** for DevOps teams to manage incidents with AI-powered analysis, featuring a complete **GitOps CI/CD pipeline** with multi-stage deployments and enterprise-level security.

 ## 📦 Related Repositories